-School works proactively with other agencies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting pupils' SEN and supporting their families.
+School works proactively with other agencies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting pupils' SEND and supporting their families.

-5.13 Concerns/ Complaints about SEN provision
+5.13 Concerns/ Complaints about SEND provision

-Concerns about SEN provision in our school should be made to the assistant SENCo or SENCo in the first instance.
+Concerns about SEND provision in our school should be made to the Assistant SENDCo in the first instance.
 We try to do our best for every child.
 We are also aware that being the parent of a child with additional needs can at times be challenging and we understand that every parent wants the best for their child.
 To this end, we are very keen to work with parents to solve any problems.
 If an issue cannot be resolved, parents will then be referred to the school's complaints policy.